sgrubsmyon/viridian_project_site/hugo/content/about.en.md

 by Daniel Suarez.
 While the first book describes how a decentralized computer virus (the "Daemon") starts to take over the world, creating a dystopy full of violence, in which skillful hackers turn into powerful tech-wizards ruling the clueless crowd, the second book tells quite a different story.
-In Freedom™, the reader learns that the violence of the Daemon has the purpose of breaking the power of global corporations and elites, creating a new economy that consists of many small communities (called hubs) that resiliently and sustainably produce
+In "Freedom™", the reader learns that the violence of the Daemon has the purpose of breaking the power of global corporations and elites, creating a new economy that consists of many small communities (called hubs) that resiliently and sustainably produce